 Since the procedure strips the skin of its protective layer of pigmentation, you should avoid direct sunlight completely for the first three weeks to avoid making your skin tone uneven.
 Afterwards, when pigmentation returns, any sun exposure should be accompanied with a sunblock.

 It will be about three weeks before you can wear light makeup and feel comfortable in public.
 Most surgeons recommend non-allergenic makeup to avoid irritation to the new skin.
 If you are interested in having a chemical peel in Austin, please contact Personique® today for a free consultation.
-Visit our Personique® on the Spot page to learn more about the types of chemical peels offered at our Barton Creek Square Mall location.
+Visit our Personique® on the Spot page to learn more about the types of chemical peels offered at The Domain location.

 Ready to take the next step?